8.17.2019

 However, wisdom teeth that have become impacted or haven't broken the gums can cause dental problems.
 Bacteria from food trapped in your gums can form plaque around the edge of your wisdom teeth, which help with developing cavities.
 Wisdom teeth can also cause damage to other teeth.
 This additional set of molars can push against other teeth creating crowding and cause problems with the alignment of the other teeth.

 Removing the wisdom teeth is usually recommended when treatments of dental ailments have previously not worked.
+Speak with a lansdowne dentist or a dentist in your area, about what you should do.
+They will conduct a thorough check of your mouth and teeth, determining the best result.

 How They Are Removed